30 Festive Christmas Cartoons to Watch This Holiday

 Cozy up to these Christmas cartoons

-There’s nothing quite like the nostalgia of a Christmas cartoon.
-The bitter nights when these cartoons graced our television screens, accompanied by plates full of warm cookies, blankets fresh out of the dryer, and, if you were lucky, a light snowfall, were arguably some of the most magical memories of our childhood.
-These animated Christmas movies are truly some of the best holiday films that will remind you how special it is this time of year—and you don’t even need children to watch.
+There’s nothing quite like the nostalgia of Christmas cartoons.
+The bitter nights when these animated Christmas movies graced our television screens, accompanied by plates full of warm cookies, blankets fresh out of the dryer, and, if you were lucky, a light snowfall, were arguably some of the most magical memories of our childhood.
+These films are truly some of the best Christmas movies that will remind you how special it is this time of year—and they aren’t even the best Christmas movies for kids.
+You can gather just the adults to huddle on the couch to watch these classics.
 We won’t tell!
-Make sure you also check out our guide to the best Christmas movies of all time.
+And if you want even more options for all occasions, check out our roundups of these funny Christmas movies, Christmas movies on Disney Plus, and Christmas movies on Netflix.

 The Polar Express (2004)